Ukraine government websites hacked in 'global attack' | DW | 14.01.2022

 It was not immediately clear who could be behind the attack, although a specialized policing unit has begun working to uncover the possible source.

-The message then mentioned historic regions in central and eastern Europe, while referencing a Ukrainian extremist organization called the Organization of Ukrainian Nationalsts (OUN UPA), which is banned in the Russian Federation.
+The message then mentioned historic regions in central and eastern Europe, while referencing a Ukrainian extremist organization called the Organization of Ukrainian Nationalists, which is banned in the Russian Federation.

-A spokesperson for the Ukrainian Foreign Ministry, Oleg Nikolenko, said it was to soon to assign blame, but added that there had been a history of Russian involvement in similar incidents.
+A spokesperson for the Ukrainian Foreign Ministry, Oleg Nikolenko, said it was too soon to assign blame, but added that there had been a history of Russian involvement in similar incidents.

 "It's too early to draw conclusions, but there is a long record of Russian assaults against Ukraine in the past," Nikolenko said.